Please feel free to join us on Facebook! Just click on the small “f” at the top and bottom of each page. Keep track of museum happenings by liking us!

 Spring Has Sprung at the RFM!

 It’s blustery and very cold right now, but that’s not deterring the hardy staff, board and volunteers in their quest to get the Museum and its campus all “ship shape” for the 2017 season.
-We’re opening to the Members & Media so they can preview the new exterior way-finding signage, color schemes, and “tweaks” to the displays and long-term exhibits on FRIDAY, MARCH 31st at 5:30pm.
-Please come over and view the facility as you sip on libations and munch on goodies.
+We opened to the Members & Media so they could preview the new exterior way-finding signage, color schemes, and “tweaks” to the displays and long-term exhibits.

 “RFM” in maritime signal flags!